Poisonous toads infest suburban Florida neighborhood

 Experts say the amphibians are bufo toads, also known as cane toads.
 Residents in the infested Palm Beach Gardens neighborhood worry toxins secreted by the toads will harm their pets and children.

-News stations broadcast images of the small toads clogging pool filters, hopping en masse across driveways and sidewalks and hiding in landscaped lawns.
+News stations broadcast images of the small toads clogging pool filters, hopping en masse across driveways and sidewalks, and lurking in landscaped lawns.

 Resident Jennifer Quasha told WPBF her family first noticed the toads Friday.
 She said hundreds of them were in her swimming pool.